tunedal/cpython/Doc/library/subprocess.rst

 .. data:: STARTF_FORCEONFEEDBACK

-   Tells Windows to display the *Working in Background* mouse cursor while a process is launching.
+   A :attr:`STARTUPINFO.dwFlags` parameter to specify that the *Working in Background* mouse cursor will be displayed while a process is launching.
 This is the default behavior for GUI processes.

    .. versionadded:: 3.13

 .. data:: STARTF_FORCEOFFFEEDBACK

-   Tells Windows not to change to mouse cursor when launching the process.
+   A :attr:`STARTUPINFO.dwFlags` parameter to specify that mouse cursor will not be changed when launching the process.

    .. versionadded:: 3.13